wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 ![Binary Tree](binary_tree.jpeg "Binary Tree from BYU-Idaho")

 ### <a name="h4"></a>**Navigating Trees**
 A **binary Search tree** (BST) is binary tree that makes inserting data, removing data, and traversing data simple and easy to navigate.
-The way that it works is that when you insert data, say the number "14" for instance, it will start from the root and if it is less than the value of the root it will pass it to the left subtree, if it is greater it will pass it to the right subtree, and if it is equal it will delete itself.
-Then the process of comparisons repeats in the respective subtree and the data "14" gets pushed down until it is either eliminated because the value already exists or it becomes a new leaf node.
+The way that it works is that when you insert data, say the number "14" for instance, it will start from the root and if it is less than the value of the root it will pass it to the left subtree, if it is greater, it will pass it to the right subtree, and if it is equal it will delete itself.
+Then the process of comparisons repeats in the respective subtree and the data "14" gets pushed down until it is either eliminated because the value already exists, or it becomes a new leaf node.

 ![Binary Search Tree](Inkedbinary_search_tree_LI.jpg "Edited from Binary Search Tree, property of BYU-Idaho")

-So following the tree above we can see how we start first by comparing 14 to the root, 15.
+So, following the tree above we can see how we start first by comparing 14 to the root, 15.
 Here's the process:
 * Start at the root, 15 and compare.
 * Since 14 is less than 15 it goes to the left subtree.
 * Comparing 10 and 14 we see that 14 is greater than 10 so it is pushed to the right.